-Fines will be posted to the student's account at the Business Office and may be paid through regular payment procedures.
 All fines must be paid within ten (10) business days from the receipt of the citation.
-If the fine is not paid within the allotted time, the fine will be doubled.
 Students who do not pay fines will not be permitted to pre-register or register for the succeeding semester; transcripts and grades will be withheld until all fines are paid.
-Three unpaid parking tickets will result in the vehicle being booted and the student will be referred to the Office of the Dean of Students.
+If a student owes \$90 or more in parking fines, this will result in the vehicle being booted, and the student will be referred to the Office of the Dean of Students.